facebook/create-react-app/packages/react-scripts/template/README.md

 You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.

 To learn more about Flow, check out [its documentation](https://flowtype.org/).
+You may also want to learn how to use definitions from [flow-typed](https://github.com/flowtype/flow-typed).

 ## Adding Custom Environment Variables